DataDog/integrations-core/eks_fargate/README.md

 **Note**: Don't forget to replace `<YOUR_DATADOG_API_KEY>` with the [Datadog API key from your organization][13].

+### Live Containers

+Datadog Agent 6.19+ supports live containers in the EKS Fargate integration.
+Live containers appear in the [Containers][21] page.

+### Live Processes

+Datadog Agent 6.19+ supports live processes in the EKS Fargate integration.
+Live processes appear in the [Processes][22] page.
+To enable live processes, [enable `shareProcessNamespace` in the pod spec][23].

 ## Traces Collection

 Set up the container port `8126` over your Agent container to collect traces from your application container.
 [Read more about how to set up tracing][17].